NiklasTR/treatment_induced_organoid_phenotypes/README.md

 * segmentationhtmldir - visualization of segmentation masks
 * features - storage of feature extraction results on a plate level with 3 elements
 	* wells/ - directory with well-level feature data
-	* features - a plate level aggregation of well-level features
+	* features - a plate level aggregation of raw well-level features
-	* processedFeatures - these data have been pre-processed, including the following steps
+	* processedFeatures - these data have been pre-processed, including the following steps (see below, well-level aggregates exist in _averaged_features)
 		* removing objects at the well boundary
 		* removing objects that are out of focus
 		* removing objects with unexpected size